wokas36/GraphSNN/README.md

 MIT License

 ## Contact for GraphSNN issues
-Please contact me: asiri.wijesinghe@anu.edu.au if you have any questions / submit a Github issue if you find any bugs.
+Please contact me: asiri.wijesinghe@anu.edu.au if you have any questions or submit a Github issue if you find any bugs.